Animals on Campus

 Animals are permitted on Boston University outdoor property, only if they are on a leash or otherwise under physical restraint so that the rights and safety of pedestrians are safeguarded.

-In accordance with the Americans with Disabilities Act, service dogs are permitted in University facilities for persons with documented disabilities.
-In University residences, we adhere to a strict no pet policy.
-Emotional Support Animals (ESA), if formally approved through the Office of Disability and Access Services, are permitted in specified student dorm rooms, but not allowed in common spaces.
+In accordance with the Americans with Disabilities Act, service animals are permitted in University facilities for persons with documented disabilities.
+In University residences, there is a strict no-pet policy.
+Emotional Support Animals (ESA), if formally approved through the Office of Disability and Access Services(DAS), are permitted in specified student dorm rooms, but not allowed in common spaces.
+ESA’s are not permitted until approved by DAS.

 Students who bring pets or animals into the residences are subject to disciplinary action.

-Learn more about the accommodation process via the Disability and Access Services website under: Forms and Policies > Housing and Dining Accommodations.
+Learn more about the accommodation process via the Disability and Access Services website.
+(The Service & Emotional Support Animal procedures are located at the bottom of the Housing & Dining Accommodations page on the DAS website.)
 You can also access the informational PDF here: “Service and Emotional Support Animals DAS Policies & Procedures”

 29 comments